friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\assign_to_conditional.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: can't [cannot] assign to conditional expression"""
-       2:
-    -->3: a if 1 else b = 1
+       3: a if 1 else b = 1
           ^^^^^^^^^^^^^

     On the left-hand side of an equal sign, you have a